-Turbulence is a common and anticipated part of any high altitude flight but it can also result in the injury of passengers if proper protocols are not adhered to or passengers are not in their seats when experiencing sudden shakes, shifts and jolts.
-In most cases, the failure of the passenger to use a seat belt or to return to his or her seat when warned is the cause of injury but negligence on part of airline workers can occasionally be to blame.
+Turbulence is a common and anticipated part of any high altitude flight, but it can also result in the injury of passengers if proper protocols are not adhered to, or passengers are not in their seats when experiencing sudden shakes, shifts, and jolts.
+In most cases, the failure of the passenger to use a seat belt or to return to his or her seat when warned causes the injury, but negligence on the part of airline workers can occasionally be to blame.
 It is when flight attendants, pilots or crew members fail to follow proper safety procedures or take the necessary actions to prevent injuries that the airline and its employees can be held responsible for costs associated with injuries that result from that negligence.

-Turbulence can cause numerous injuries to passengers and while most of the injuries that are sustained due to air turbulence are minor, others can be more serious.
+Turbulence can cause numerous injuries to passengers, and while most of the injuries are sustained due to air turbulence are minor, others can be more serious.
 Injuries can result from the following circumstances.

-- Falling objects— Nearly 4,500 passengers are injured on a yearly basis because carry-on baggage falls from the overhead bins.
-It is the responsibility of flight attendants to ensure that the overhead bins are closed and secure prior to takeoff and should loose baggage strike a passenger, the flight crew could be held liable.
+- Falling objects— Nearly 4,500 passengers are injured yearly because carry-on baggage falls from the overhead bins.
+It is the flight attendants' responsibility to ensure that the overhead bins are closed and secure before takeoff and should unsecured baggage strike a passenger, the flight crew could be held liable.

-- Service Cart Accidents— Serving food or drinks while experiencing turbulence can result in injury to passengers, which is why flight attendants will not do so when turbulence is expected.
+- Service Cart Accidents— Serving food or drinks while experiencing turbulence can result in injury to passengers, which is why flight attendants will stop beverage service when turbulence is expected.
 Occasionally, passengers may be struck in the shoulders, elbows or arms by a passing cart, resulting in injury.
-Determining whether the injury was the result of turbulence or negligence on part of the flight attendant is important when considering your case.
+Determining whether injuries were the result of turbulence or negligence on the part of the flight attendant is essential when considering your case.

-- Failure to warn passengers of turbulence— Airlines cannot be held liable for the majority of accidents caused by turbulence due to the fact that turbulence is a common aspect of flight and is to be expected and planned for.
-However, if passengers are not forewarned of turbulence when the crew is anticipating it, the airline and its employees can be held liable should an accident occur.
+- Failure to warn passengers of turbulence— Airlines cannot be held liable for the majority of accidents caused by turbulence because turbulence is a common aspect of flight and is to be expected and planned for when the plane is in the air.
+However, if passengers are not forewarned of turbulence when the crew anticipates it, the airline and its employees can be held liable should an accident occur.

 Duty of Care Owed to Passengers by Airlines and Flight Operators